Multivariate Analytic Combinatorics for Cost Constrained Channels: Introduction

-{\bf Costly constrained channels.} The iconic example of a discrete noiseless channel is Shannon's telegraph channel, depicted in \Cref{fig:telegraph}.
-The channel allows the noiseless transmission of sequences of symbols drawn from the finite alphabet $\Sigma = \{ \rm{DOT, DASH, LETTER SPACE, WORD SPACE}\}$.
-The constraints on the allowed sequences of symbols are represented by a finite directed graph, with edge labels taken from the symbol alphabet.
-Each edge has an associated real-valued cost, in this case, the time duration $\tau(\sigma)$ of the edge label $\sigma$ (here, meaning its equivalent number of bit transmissions), as shown in the table.
+The labeled directed graph $G$ in Fig.~\ref{fig:synthesis} represents an example of a discrete noiseless channel describing the synthesis of DNA strands using the alternating synthesis sequence $\DNAA \DNAC \DNAG \DNAT ~\DNAA \DNAC \DNAG \DNAT \ldots$ (see~\cite{lenz_coding_2020}).
+The channel graph generates sequences of symbols over the alphabet $\Sigma = \{\DNAA, \DNAC,\DNAG,\DNAT\}$ by following paths through the directed graph and reading off the symbols $\sigma(e) \in \Sigma$ labeling the edges $e$ in the path.
+Each edge $e$ also has an associated positive weight or cost $\tau(e)\in {\mathbb N}$, denoting the synthesis time of the edge label $\sigma(e)$.
+The edge labels and costs are shown in the figure as $\sigma(e)|\tau(e)$.
 The cost is assumed to be additive, so the cost of a sequence generated by a path in the graph is the sum of its edge costs.
-The directed graph structure and the edge costs can be summarized in a (one-step) cost-enumerator matrix, from which the costs associated with sequences/paths of a given length can be found by matrix multiplication.

-Discrete noiseless channels in which all edges have unit cost are often referred to as constrained systems and are well studied \cite{marcus_introduction_2001}.
-Our interest is in the more general setting of varying edge costs, which we emphasize by use of the term \textit{costly constrained channel}.
+Discrete noiseless channels in which all edges have unit cost are well studied \cite{marcus_introduction_2001}; here we are interested in the more general setting of varying edge costs, as in Fig.~\ref{fig:synthesis}.